bertreb/pimatic-sounds/README.md

 The IP address of the computer the plugin is running on, is automatically detected and used for the media server.
 It must be in the range 192.168.xxx.xxx.
 The supported (but not tested) languages can be found in  [languages](https://github.com/bertreb/pimatic-sounds/blob/master/languages).

+### Chromecast Device
-Create the ChromecastDevice with the following config.
+Create a Chromecast device with the following config.

 ```
 {